IzzanNurdin/next-frame/README.md

 # NextJS Frame

----

-This is my personal NextJS Frame to init NextJS project
+This is my personal NextJS Frame using TypeScript to init NextJS project